capricious-slingshot/capricious-slingshot.github.io/_posts/2019-08-08-hypertext_transfer_protocol.markdown

 ￼---

 Last but not least, lets have a look at the **PUT** and/or **PATCH** HTTP requests.
-Sandwiched in between two get responses, these request result in an updated or entirely new resource at the specified path:
+Sandwiched in between two get responses, these requests result in an updated or entirely new resource at the specified path:

 ```
 		PUT  '/:path' do